 IoT Smart Grid Solution in Digiteum

 At Digiteum, we know about IoT smart gird systems first-hand.
-We have been working on IoT and green energy projects for years already.
-Our experience and skills include designing and building solutions for smart home energy monitoring and control, data analytics and visualization for residents and utility companies, software for smart meters and connected appliances, advanced algorithms for device identification, and more.
+We have been designing and developing software for IoT and green energy projects for years.
+Our experience and skills include designing and developing software and middleware for smart home energy monitoring and control, building data analytics and visualization tools, creating advanced algorithms for device identification, and more.